Argiope keyserlingi: Diet

 Prey of the St Andrew's cross spider include flies, moths, butterflies, bees, and other insects.
 The orb-weaver wraps its prey immaculately with silk before digesting, and smaller prey may be prioritized.

 Threat response

 When the orb-weaver is threatened, it responds by either ejecting from its web or vibrating the web strenuously so the web becomes a blur, confusing its predator.
 These two methods may not always succeed, though, as sometimes their corpses can be found in mud cells of wasps and their webs can be left empty and damaged.

+When exposed to chemical cues from predators, the attack behaviour of A. keyserlingi will change.
+They respond to and attack prey caught in the web faster, decreasing their foraging time overall, which is thought to decrease exposure to predators.